0x.tools

 CPU profiling

 When you look into the run_xcpu.sh, you’ll see that I’m currently using just perf under the hood with 1 Hz frequency.
-You can have it always-on no noticeable performance overhead!
+You can have it always-on with no noticeable performance overhead!

 $ cat bin/run_xcpu.sh